2DGD-F0TH/2DGD_F0TH/chapters/7_Marketing.md

 it can weigh on your game's performance and even drive away consumers if it's something known to spy on its users -->

+Another thing that can make or break a game's enjoyability is the presence of a Digital Rights Management System (shortly referred to as "DRM").

+A DRM is a piece of software that silently sits in the background of a game to verify its authenticity, thus limiting piracy for the first months of the game being released.

+A question comes up to mind: Why would an invisible piece of software influence a game?

+There are some major reasons why a DRM System could drive away customers:

+- The DRM interacts with the game in an annoying way;
+- The DRM behaves outside of its scope;
+- (An extension of the previous point) The DRM is known to spy on its users.

+We have cases of "DRMs interacting with the games badly" left and right, for instance the "always online" DRMs that stop you from playing the game if your connection drops for a second, or some famous instances where more DRM Systems were stacked on top of each other, slowing down the game's performance.

+This brings to something that many find annoying and unfair: people pay to play an original game and are hindered by DRM, while pirates are free from such hindrance for the fact that they pirated the game.
+You paid for the game, and you pay the price for other people pirating it, in the form of frame drops, slowdowns and sometimes flat out unplayability.

+Another thing players hate is having a piece of software that acts out of its scope, or even worse as a *malware*~[g]~.

+There have been cases of DRM systems installing themselves as *rootkits*~[g]~, making it impossible for the player to uninstall them, even after removing the game said DRM was tied to.

+For instance that's what happened with the free game "Sonic Gather Battle", a tournament fighter fan game starring the beloved Blue Hedgehog.
+This game contained a piece of software that would track your browser tabs: if you searched for cheats/mods/hacks, it would close your browser and enable a "protection stage", making the game impossible to play, by adding immortal enemies that would one-shot you.

+At the same time such DRM would have raw disk access and would also search for Cheat Engine installations.
+To top it off, the game would send the computer IP to a server to be saved in a list, so that the "protection stage" would still engage, even after a fresh install.

+Some research found out that the game would sometimes require administrative access to the system, which shouldn't usually happen.

+The bottom line is: a DRM doesn't always guarantee more people will play your game, so if you have to implement a DRM system, **do it well**, do some tests, see if there are framerate drops, stutters, see how the game behaves when the internet goes down while playing, etcetera...

+Some games even decided to go DRM-less, such as any game sold on the GOG (Good Old Games) marketplace.
+This is another important decision you have to think through, to ensure your game has the highest chance of succeeding as possible.

 Free-to-Play Economies and LootBoxes
 ------------------------------------